-Quotations for purchases greater than $50,000 but less than $150,000
+Quotations for purchases greater than $50,000 but less than $300,000

 1. Solicitation for quotations must be by mail, although you may confirm the solicitation by fax or email.
-Solicitations for quotations must be mailed to at least three (3) entities known to deal in the class of work proposed.
+Solicitations for quotations must be mailed to at least three (3) entities known to deal in the class of work proposed or the materials solicited.
 The mailing must be made not less than seven (7) days before the time fixed for receiving quotes which would be 9:30 a.m. on the day before the Board of Public Works and Safety will consider the quotations.

-2. Solicitation should include a description of the anticipated work as detailed as possible.
+2. Solicitation should include a description of the anticipated work/materials needed as detailed as possible.

-3. Solicitations should indicate the anticipated start date and completion date for the work.
+3. Solicitations should indicate the anticipated start date and completion date for public works projects and/or delivery date for materials.

 4. Solicitations should indicate that quotations should be directed to the office of the Clerk- Treasurer by 9:30 a.m. on the date the quotations will be considered by the Board of Public Works and Safety.